isomerpages/moe-greenridgepri/_partners-in-education/Useful Information/MOE Safe Management Measures After CB.md

 ### (B) Safety in Classrooms

-•       School will continue to implement safe distancing and personal hygiene measures and during lessons, seating with at least 1m between students, wipe down routine, washing hands regularly.
+* School will continue to implement safe distancing and personal hygiene measures and during lessons, seating with at least 1m between students, wipe down routine, washing hands regularly.
 The second temperature-taking will be taken prior to afternoon lessons e.g. remedials which will commence from week 3.

-•       **\[New\]** Teacher will employ frontal teaching with masks or face shields and stand at least 1m away from students where possible.
+* <span style = "color: #0b5394"> <b>[New]</b> Teacher will employ frontal teaching with masks or face shields and stand at least 1m away from students where possible.</span>

 ### (C) Safety for Recess-based Activities